-HCF Life has a potential future liability to a third party of up to \$3.4 million payable (2021: \$3.4 million payable) after one year but not more than five years after the end of the financial year dependent on the success of a product proposition.
-This is contingent on that product meeting defined growth and profitability milestones.
+In 2022, HCF Life disclosed a potential future liability to a third party of up to \$3.4 million payable after one year but not more than five years after the end of the financial year, dependent on the success of a product proposition.
+The defined growth and profitability milestones have not been met and the probability of the contingent liability is now considered remote and no longer disclosed.

 There are no other contingent assets or liabilities as at balance sheet date.

-23. EVENTS AFTER THE REPORTING PERIOD
+22. EVENTS AFTER THE REPORTING PERIOD